From Planning to Planting

 - Know where to go to find reliable, fact based resource material on topics related to vegetable farming.

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

-- Week One: Introduction, Enterprise Budgets, and Siting/Planning a Vegetable Farm
+Week One: Introduction, , and Siting/Planning a Vegetable Farm

-- Week Two: Soil Health Equals Plant Health
+Week Two: Soil Health Equals Plant Health and Cover Crops

 Cost and Registration